Shubam081220/Resume-Checking-/README.md

 ## Introduction

-- Resume screening is the process of determining whether a candidate is qualified for a role based on their education, experience, and other information captured on their resume.
+- Resume checking is the process of determining whether a candidate is qualified for a role based on their education, experience, and other information captured on their resume.
 - It’s a form of pattern matching between a job’s requirements and the qualifications of a candidate based on their resume.
-- The goal of screening resumes is to decide whether to move a candidate forward – usually onto an interview – or to reject them.
+- The goal of checking resumes is to decide whether to move a candidate forward – usually onto an interview – or to reject them.

 ## Modules & Libraries